Orggu

 For more tips on cooking different millets, see our Complete Guide to Cooking Millets.

-Foxtail vs Kodo — Which Millet Rava for Pongal?
+Foxtail vs Kodo — Which Millet for Pongal?

 PropertyFoxtail Millet RavaKodo Millet Rava